R-Priyanshuofficial/gamified-budgeting-app-for-youth-backend-/NEW_FEATURES_DOCUMENTATION.md

 ## 🎉 Success Criteria

 All features working correctly if:
-- ✅ Users can signup with country and currency
+- ✅ Users can signup with country, currency, and currencySymbol
 - ✅ Currency is validated and converted to uppercase
+- ✅ Currency symbol is stored for UI display
 - ✅ Actions can be created with XP rewards
 - ✅ Actions list displays correctly
 - ✅ Actions can be deleted